tmpfs/trucks/README.md

 };
 ```

-To configure a plugin you can set a plugin configuration object:
+To configure a plugin you can set a configuration object:

 ```javascript
 const options = {